xuwei-k/sbt-assembly/README.md

 How To Use
 ----------

-**First**, specify assembly-sbt as a dependency in `project/plugins/Plugins.scala`:
+Specify sbt-assembly as a dependency in `project/plugins/build.sbt`:

-    class Plugins(info: sbt.ProjectInfo) extends sbt.PluginDefinition(info) {
-      val codaRepo = "Coda Hale's Repository" at "http://repo.codahale.com/" val assemblySBT = "com.codahale" % "assembly-sbt" % "0.1.1"
-    }
+    libraryDependencies += "com.eed3si9n" %% "sbt-assembly" % "0.2-SNAPSHOT"

 (You may need to check this project's tags to see what the most recent release is.
 I'm notoriously crap about updating the version numbers in my READMEs.)

-**Second**, add the `AssemblyBuilder` trait to your project:

-    class MyProject(info: ProjectInfo) extends DefaultProject(info) with assembly.AssemblyBuilder {
-      // etc.
-    }

 Now you'll have an awesome new `assembly` task which will compile your project, run your tests, and then pack your class files and all your dependencies into a single JAR file: `target/scala_X.X.X/projectname-assembly-X.X.X.jar`.

-If you specify a `mainClass` in simple-build-tool (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.
+If you specify a `mainClass in Assembly` in simple-build-tool (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.

 License
 -------

-Copyright (c) 2010-2011 Coda Hale
+Copyright (c) 2010-2011 e.e d3si9n, Coda Hale

 Published under The MIT License, see LICENSE